GENIUS-MAWII: For Robust Mendelian Randomization with Many Weak Invalid Instruments: Simulations

-The GENIUS-MAWII estimator shows negligible bias and nominal coverage under all scenarios except for the one with $ \gamma=0.01 $ and $ n=10,000 $.
-This observation agrees with our theoretical assessment that GENIUS-MAWII performs well when the identification is not too weak, i.e., when the measure of strength $n\hat H$ is large.
+From Table \ref{tb: sim1}, the performance of GENIUS-MAWII is similar across Setting 1-4.
+When $n=10,000$, the average F-statistic $F_{\rm GENIUS} =1.83$, {GENIUS-MAWII shows nominal coverage probability, but has some attenuation bias and its SD is slightly more than $\sqrt{10}=3.16$ times larger than the SD with $n=100,000$.
+This is because when the sample size is small, there are some outliers in some simulation runs due to instability of numerical optimization.
+Numerical optimization becomes more stable as the sample size becomes larger, essentially resolving this issue.} When $n=100,000$, the average F-statistic $F_{\rm GENIUS} =9.48$ and GENIUS-MAWII shows negligible bias and nominal coverage, which agrees with our theoretical assessment that GENIUS-MAWII performs well when the identification is not too weak.
+Across all scenarios, the SEs calculated using \eqref{eq: var est} are close to Monte Carlo SDs of GENIUS-MAWII.
 Notice that with $m=100$ and $ n=10,000$, $m^2/n=1$ and $m^3/n=100$ are not small, but the GENIUS-MAWII estimator still performs quite well, indicating that our method is able to work well in typical MR studies with around 100 SNPs and 10,000-500,000 sample size.
-When $\gamma=0.01$ and $ n=10,000 $, we have $n\hat H=12.3$ which is too small for the promised asymptotics to kick in.
-But still, GENIUS-MAWII is less biased than the other estimators and the coverage probability is only slightly under 95\%.
-Finally, the SEs calculated using \eqref{eq: var est} are close to Monte Carlo SDs of GENIUS-MAWII, with few outliers across Monte Carlo samples.

-As mentioned before, the GENIUS-CUE estimator is of the same form as the GENIUS-MAWII estimator, but there is a slight difference in how the two estimators are obtained numerically.
-Under all scenarios, the SEs underestimate the Monte Carlo SDs of the GENIUS-CUE estimator, which is also reflected by the fact that the CPs are all below the nominal level 95\%.
+Under all scenarios, the SEs underestimate the Monte Carlo SDs of the GENIUS-CUE estimator, which is also reflected by the fact that the CPs are below the nominal level 95\%.
 This is expected because according to our Theorem \ref{theo: GMM}, a higher order variance term is no longer negligible under many weak moment asymptotics.
 Comparing the GENIUS-CUE estimator and the GENIUS-MAWII estimator, we see that many weak moment asymptotics indeed provides a better finite sample approximation.

-Across all simulation scenarios, the GENIUS-GMM estimator has a larger bias than GENIUS-MAWII and GENIUS-CUE estimators.
-Moreover, it is not difficult to derive that the ordinary least squares (OLS) estimates obtained from regressing $Y$ on intercept, $A$, and $Z_1,\dots, Z_m$ will be centered around $(\beta_0+2+ \beta_0 \gamma^2 m (0.5+m))/ (1+ \gamma^2 m (0.5+m))$, which equals 0.420, 0.477, 1.398 respectively when $\gamma$ equals 0.1, 0.05, 0.01.
+Across all simulation scenarios, the GENIUS-GMM estimator has a larger bias than GENIUS-MAWII and GENIUS-CUE estimators, especially when $n=10,000$.
+Moreover, it is not difficult to derive that the ordinary least squares (OLS) estimates obtained from regressing $Y$ on intercept, $A$, and $Z_1,\dots, Z_m$ is approximately $\beta_0 + 1/(1+h^2) = 1.23$.
 Hence, we see that the GENIUS-GMM estimator is in fact biased towards the OLS.
 This is a GMM version of the well-known phenomenon that 2SLS is biased towards the OLS when IVs are weak \citep{Stock:2002aa}.